 So, rest assured, whether you are coming to us as a healthy, non-smoker, or if you have pre-existing medical conditions such as diabetes, previous bouts with cancer, heart troubles, weight issues or are a smoker, we are experts at helping you find the most affordable premiums from the highest rated insurance companies.

-… or perhaps you plan to work for the rest of your life.
-You still might not need a long term.
+Having said this, you might not need a long term.
 If you are paying down your debts, investing for the future, you might look 10-15 years into your financial plan and find there is no need for coverage.

 We only recommend a longer term in your 50’s if: